Between 2005 and 2014, natural disasters have claimed the lives of over 700,000 people and resulted in total damage of more than US$1.4 trillion.

 During the past 50 years, the frequency of recorded natural disasters has surged nearly five-fold.

-In this blog, I’ll be exploring how converging exponential technologies (AI, Robotics, Drones, Sensors, Networks) are transforming the future of disaster relief — how we can prevent them in the first place and get help to victims during that first golden hour wherein immediate relief can save lives.
+In this blog, I’ll be exploring how converging exponential technologies (Artificial Intelligence, Robotics, Drones, Sensors, Networks) are transforming the future of disaster relief — how we can prevent them in the first place and get help to victims during that first golden hour wherein immediate relief can save lives.

 Here are the three areas of greatest impact:

-- AI, predictive mapping, and the power of the crowd
+- Artificial Intelligence, predictive mapping, and the power of the crowd

 - Next-gen robotics and swarm solutions